Decibel-io/nextjs-task/README.md

 First time freelancers looking to build their profiles are encouraged to apply.
 You need to submit this within 48 hours of receiving this, and you'll be paid your hourly rate x 6 hours (average time for this task).

 If you're not able to submit it in 48 hours and your task doesn't do the required functionality then we'll cancel the contract.
+First of all, fork this repo, start coding and create a PR once you're done with your work.

 ## Exercise